GhanaNauticalnfo/GhanaWaters/docs/android-integration.md

-# Android App Integration with Snapper API
+# Android App Integration with Ghana Waters API

 ## Overview
-This document describes the integration between the Android tracking app and the Snapper API.
+This document describes the integration between the Android tracking app and the Ghana Waters API.

 ## Authentication Flow